Close Menu

 • The Orientation Ended the Right Way

-• Your Home Already Has a Mentorship Program
+• Your Home Already Has a Sibling Bonding Program

-The messiest classroom I’ve ever been in is my kids’ bedroom.
+The messiest classroom I have ever been in is my kids’ bedroom.

-And right in the middle of it all, my eight-year-old daughter was teaching my two-year-old son one of the most important lessons of his life… without me saying a single word.
+And right in the middle of it all, my eight-year-old daughter was giving my two-year-old son one of the most important lessons of his life, without me saying a single word.

-If you’re parenting a toddler and an older child at the same time, you already know how chaotic things get.
+If you are parenting a toddler and an older child at the same time, you already know how chaotic things get.

-When you step back and let your kids work things out, seeing their bond grow right in front of you is a completely different experience.
+When you step back and let your kids work things out, you get to watch their bond grow right in front of you.

 It Started With a Pink Backpack and a Full-On Tantrum